 CPU Vcore

 This field displays the core voltage supplied to the CPU.
 If you want to set it manually, always refer to the CPU documentation.
+The pictures shown here provide only examples of possible Vcore ranges.

-Using Celeron processors Using Pentium III processors
+Using Pentium III/ Celeron processors